long-lazuli/chpm/README.md

 # chpoom (`chpm`)

-A CLI tool to run npm scripts with your prefered package manager, as `npm`, `yarn`, `ied`, `pnpm` or anything configured in the chpoom file.
+A CLI tool to run npm scripts with your prefered package manager, as `npm`, `yarn`, `ied`, `pnpm` or anything configured in the *chpoom config*.
 Useful for setups where some team members use `npm` while others use `yarn`, especially when Windows and Unix-like systems are used across the team.

+> ## I'm [`yarpm`](https://github.com/BendingBender/yarpm)'s little sibling !
+>
+> This tool is an experiment over [yarpm](https://github.com/BendingBender/yarpm), which is well maintained and should probably considered, depending on your needs.
+>
+> The difference is that `chpm` has no cli tool for choosing `yarn`.
+> Instead, if you use `chpm` directly for command line, the script will look into configuration for an array of prefered packages manager.
+The first that exist will be used.

 This tool is a helper to run scripts from `package.json`.
 Just substitute all `npm` or `yarn` calls with `chpm` and you're good to go: